GaneshSrambikal/iitb_trello/README.md

         - On clicking a card, the add card modal popup should be shown with the add card form with the prefilled data.
         - If the user changes the column then, the card should be added to the end of the selected column.
         - There should be a button to delete the card in the popup.

+### System Overview
+The App allow to create task and have a track using different status (i.e Doing, Done).

+    #### Features
+        - Add Card
+        - Edit Card
+        - Delete Card
+        - Drag and Drop cards to different columns
+    #### User Activities
+        - User can create a task with title, description and a set status (todo,doing,done).
+        - User can edit a task's title,description and status
+        - User can delete an individual task
+        - User can drag and drop task to desired column and the task gets added to the bottom of the selected column
+    #### Functionality
+        - ##### Add Card
+            - On clicking the add card button, a modal popup should be shown with a form.
 ### References
 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).